llouis01/Spotify-Playlist-Analyzer/README.md

 ## Product Outline
-1. We first test this model with one playlist for my new album song selection.
+1. We first test this model with one playlist
-2. Then we monitor all playlists.
+2. Then we monitor all playlists
 3. Analytics insights for musicians/ producers

 ## Approaches